 - STRONGLY encourage questions.
 For each webinar I usually host, I typically leave 45 to 60 minutes just for questions.

 This is without a doubt a sure-fire way to show everyone that attends just how much you care about them.
-You begin to build a stronger rapport with your audience which will ultimately creator more loyal customers in the long run.
+You begin to build a stronger rapport with your audience, which will ultimately lead to more loyal customers in the long run.

 - Drop a TON of knowledge.
 Seriously, give so much value before you even ask for anything in return.

 - Create a survey.
-Surveys are a create way to learn about what your audience / attendees want and can improve customer satisfaction because of such.
+Surveys are a creative way to learn about what your audience/attendees want leads to improved customer satisfaction.

 Throughout the webinar, I usually ask the attendees to respond to a simple questionnaire.
-Most webinar software I’ve used easily allow you to see the attendee survey results of what their overall interests are.
-You can then forward the report to your sales page and tweak the offer, copy and call-to-action to maximize sales.
+Most webinar software I’ve used allows you to see the attendee survey results & what their overall interests are.
+You can then utilize the report to improve your sales page and tweak the offer, copy and call-to-action to maximize sales.

 - Give them a demo at registration

 Often times I’ve asked people if they would be interested in trying out my product during the registration process.
-Doing so has led up to 15% more conversions than just offering a free sample trial.
+Doing so has increase conversions by 15%, compared to just offering a free sample trial.

 - Sense of urgency + irresistible offer = even more conversions